 The Tracer 900 doesn’t look like anything much.
 It looks functional.
 That’s partly because it is.
 Get a very impractical but awesome bike and you won’t find any of the add-ons that make the Tracer 900 so useful.
 It’s hard to make a centre stand, rear pegs, or handlebars look cool.

 Is it possible to have it all?
-Can you have the outrageous lust-worthiness of a Ducati or Harley-Davidson’s engine, the comfort of a … well, Harley-Davidson, the sportiness of a sports bike, and the reliability of anything from Japan?
+Can you have the outrageous lust-worthiness of a Ducati’s or Harley-Davidson’s engine, the comfort of a … well, Harley-Davidson, the sportiness of a high-revving sports bike, and the reliability of anything from Japan?
 It’s definitely something I’ve been looking for.

-I guess that’s why many of us have a garage of at least a few vehicles.
+I guess that’s why many of us motorcycle fanatics have a garage of at least a few vehicles.
 I don’t see that ending any time soon.

 Maintaining the Yamaha Tracer 900

 Whenever considering whether I’d own a motorcycle I look at its maintenance.
 What does it really take?
-Here are a few points pro (or anti) owning a Tracer 900.
+Here are a few points in favour of (or against) owning a Tracer 900.